Consider Yourself a Target for Hackers

 Tip #1: Consider Yourself a Target for Hackers

-If you own a computer, cell phone, tablet, etc., you are a target for hackers.
+If you own a computer, cell phone, tablet, etc., consider yourself a target for hackers.
 If you access sensitive data online, you are a target for hackers.

 Don’t think being hacked can’t happen to you.